Genivia/ugrep/README.md

     ugrep -Rl 'xyz' docs/latest

-To only list files in the current directory and sub-directory `docs` but not below, that contain `xyz`:
+To only list files in the working directory and sub-directory `docs` but not below, that contain `xyz`:

     ugrep -Rl 'xyz' --include-dir='docs'

-To only list files in the current directory and in the sub-directories `docs` and `docs/latest` but not below, that contain `xyz`:
+To only list files in the working directory and in the sub-directories `docs` and `docs/latest` but not below, that contain `xyz`:

     ugrep -Rl 'xyz' --include-dir='docs' --include-dir='docs/latest'